 From Desolation Sound, you sail across the southern reaches of the Discovery Islands to the maritime hub at Campbell River.
-You will want to explore the rugged Discovery Islands with many comfortable resorts to choose from, abundant ocean life, fabulous fishing and enchanting landscapes.
+You may wish to explore the rugged Discovery Islands (video) with many comfortable resorts to choose from, abundant ocean life, fabulous fishing and enchanting landscapes.
 You are in the best fishing waters up here.
 Re-supply in Refuge Cove, then spend a night in luxurious Dent Island Lodge, fine dining and fine fishing at Blind Channel Resort, and more of the same at Brown’s Bay Resort.
 Heading south to Campbell River, you will negotiate Seymour Narrows, which is not a challenge at slack tides.
 Campbell River (video) offers full marine services after a long voyage.
 Then it is southward along the Vancouver Island East coast.
 As you journey south, the pattern reverses.
 Towns become more numerous and you may wish to tether for a few days in the lee of pubs, restaurants, galleries and museums in Courtney-Comox, Nanaimo and Ladysmith.
 Put some time aside to explore Cowichan Bay, Maple Bay and Brentwood Bay: all are attractive places with destination marinas.
 Sidney is perfectly located as a base for exploring these bays and the Gulf Islands, the most popular sailing destination on the BC coast.
 And before you say a fond farewell to the mini-world of the Salish Sea, take one last opportunity to dine and enjoy West Coast culture in Victoria, the Provincial capital.
 Victoria Harbour Authority has three mooring locations in the heart of the City.
 Of course, you can reverse the circle.

-The minimum estimated time to complete the Salish Sea circle tour is 30 days.
+We recommend 3 weeks for this tour.
+If you add the Discovery Islands loop, add 4-7 days.
 If you have less time, then we recommend you visit a few of the Salish regions.
-Tours combining Victoria, Gulf Islands, south part of Vancouver Island, Princess Louisa Inlet and the Sunshine Coast offer a variety of boating, natural and hospitality experiences.
+Tours combining Victoria, Gulf Islands, south part of Vancouver Island; Princess Louisa Inlet and the Sunshine Coast offer a variety of boating, natural and hospitality experiences.